markpbaggett/complex_xml_to_openrefine/README.md

 ## About

-This takes a complex XML file and generates a flat JSON file for easy importing into OpenRefine.
+This takes a complex XML file (or complex xml files with Batch) and generates a flat JSON, XML, or CSV file for easy importing into OpenRefine.
 Its purpose is to losslessly create an OpenRefine project based on complex XML while keeping all metadata in a single row while still allowing the user to semantically understand the relationships between the data so that it can ultimately be exported back to XML with the same relationships that existed previously.

-## How to Use
+## How to Use with a Single XML File

 Install requirements and enter command like this: